 Is Bar Keepers Friend Safe on Granite?

 I originally got the idea to use Bar Keepers Friend from William-Sonoma.
-Their website mentioned it was safe on granite so I ordered a can to see how it worked.
+Their website mentioned it was good at removing hard water stains so I ordered a can to see how it worked.

 I recommend testing in a small area that you don't see all the time.
-Around a faucet is a great place to test.
+Around a faucet is a great place to try.

 Getting Started Removing Water Stain On Granite

 Once you have tested your granite to make sure it won't damage it, then apply a small amount of bar keepers friend to a microfiber cloth.
 Start rubbing at the water stain on the granite.